Jax-Core/IdleStyle/README.md

 ### Installation

-Assuming you successfully downloaded and installed Rainmeter as well as JaxCore, you can now proceed to install ValliStart by following the steps below.
+Assuming you successfully downloaded and installed Rainmeter as well as JaxCore, you can now proceed to install IdleStyle by following the steps below.

 1. Download and run the `.rmskin` file for **IdleStyle** from the official [JaxCore site](https://jax-core.github.io/) to install **IdleStyle**.
 2. Leave the installation settings at their defaults and click Install.